raphaelmansuy/homebrew-adk-code/README.md

 ## Maintenance

-This tap uses **automatic version detection** from GitHub releases:
+This tap uses **livecheck** to automatically detect new versions from GitHub releases:

-- The cask dynamically fetches the latest version from the [adk-code repository](https://github.com/raphaelmansuy/adk-code)
+- The cask is updated with specific version numbers and SHA256 checksums
-- No manual version updates required—always points to the latest stable release
+- `livecheck` monitors the [adk-code GitHub releases](https://github.com/raphaelmansuy/adk-code/releases) for new versions
-- `brew upgrade adk-code` automatically downloads and installs the newest version
+- CI/CD automatically creates pull requests when new releases are published
-- Version detection uses GitHub's atom feed for reliable release tracking
+- Users get notified of updates via `brew outdated` and can upgrade with `brew upgrade adk-code`

 ## License